Trump’s re-election campaign raises $10m so far in 2018 — Nigeria Today

 Trump’s re-election campaign raises $10m so far in 2018

-He filed for re-election the day he took office, an unusual move for an incumbent president.
+U.S. President Donald Trump’s re-election campaign raised 10 million dollars in the first quarter of the year, leaving his re-election operation with 28 million dollars in cash, his campaign has said.
+Trump spent 3.9 million dollars in the first quarter.
+Trump has opted – unlike presidents before him – to begin actively fundraising in the […]

-The post Trump’s re-election campaign raises $10m so far in 2018 appeared first on Premium Times Nigeria.
+The post Trump’s re-election campaign raises $10m so far in 2018 appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share